 Why do you have companies like O2 and charities like Comic Relief in your placements?
 They’re not social enterprises.

 On Purpose aims to develop the next generation of leaders across all kinds of purpose-driven organisations.
 These include social divisions of profit seeking companies and charities.
 Also, we believe that the next generation of leaders will need to bring together the best from all sectors.
 Placements in the private and charitable sectors will help you learn and develop the skills you will need to overcome challenges that social enterprises and other purpose-driven organisations face.

 All our coaches are experienced professionals who have not only done significant amounts of coaching at senior and executive levels in organisations but have also had careers in business themselves.

 You’ll meet with your coach each quarter on a one-to-one basis.
 This is an opportunity for you to take a step back from the details of your placement and the pace of the year.
 You’ll be able to discuss what it is you’re taking from the year and what areas you feel you need to be making a more concerted effort with given your goals.
 You might find, like Associates have in the past, it’s a good time to consider decisions around your career.

 The coaches are independent of On Purpose and their objective is to support your leadership development; expect to be challenged to find your own solutions based on your own strengths and values.

 Who is behind On Purpose?

-For more on the On Purpose team, click here.
-On Purpose is also supported by leaders across the private and social sectors, who are providing placements, training or both.
+For details about the On Purpose core team, and the rest of our community members, click here.
+On Purpose is supported by leaders across the private and social sectors, who are providing placements, training or both.